c0derabbit/11/README.md

 ## List of charities we can support

+> If you have one to add, just edit this readme.

 ### Europe
 - [Scottish Mountain Rescue](https://www.scottishmountainrescue.org/) - Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿
 - [InDaHouse](https://indahousehungary.hu/) - Hungary 🇭🇺